juhahinkula/juhahinkula.github.io/_posts/2017-09-10-nativefirebase.markdown

 ![screenshot]({{ site.baseurl }}/img/firebase_params.png)

 You also have to modify rules for your database to be able to test it without authentication (not covered in this blog).
-Copy following lines to your database's rules tab.
+Copy following lines to your database's rules tab in Firebase console and press Publish button.

 {% highlight html %}
 {